The needs assessment is one of the most important parts of the sales process, and it’s also the one that is skipped the most often.

 The goal of a needs analysis conversation is not to go in and sell a spot or an ad – the goal is to understand the challenges your advertisers are facing and how you can move the needle for them in your market by asking the right questions.
-While that might be a spot or a Sunday print ad, it could also be an email, a contest sponsorship, or an ecommerce promotion.
+While that might be a spot or a Sunday print ad, it could also be an email, or a contest sponsorship.
 Unless you take the time to understand their business on a deeper level, you won’t be able to give the advertiser what they really need – a solution.

 |Generate Leads||Build Email Database||Collect Data||Branding||Grow Social Following|